ntnshrm87/4hathacker/README.md

 # 4hathacker
-It contains codes from blogposts of 4hathacker.in
+It contains python codes from blogposts of 4hathacker.in